Save your boring weeknight dinner with this heavenly Honey Glazed Salmon, artfully crafted to tickle ALL your taste buds!

 - Take the pan off the heat and allow to cool down for about 2-3 minutes.
-Add butter to pan and melt over medium heat.
+Add butter to the pan and melt over medium heat.
 Stir in sauce and bring to a boil.
 Continue to simmer sauce until it thickens, about one minute.
 Nestle the salmon in the sauce.
 Turn fillets over to coat with the sauce.
 Adjust seasoning.
-Garnish with white sesame seeds, sliced green onions and lime slices.
+Garnish with white sesame seeds, sliced green onions, and lime slices.
 Serve.

 Let me know if you tried this recipe, I'd love to see and share it!
 Post a photo on our Facebook wall, or tag us on Instagram @gonna_want_seconds